adgellida/ubunsys/README.md

 Recommended steps:

-1. Push on 'Update scripts' button each time you open app.
-This way you get the latest scripts version.

-This button is near the program version (green up arrow).

-2. Push on 'Backup sudoers file'.
+1. Push on 'Backup sudoers file'.

-3. Then push on 'Enable sudo without pass'.
+2. Then push on 'Enable sudo without pass'.

 This way you can execute commands without asking your sudo pass each time.
 More quick so.

 You always can go to default pushing 'Import sudoers file' and selecting your backuped file before.

-4. Install packages you want.
+3. Install packages you want.

-5. Execute all tweaks, system actions or reparations you want.
+4. Execute all tweaks, system actions or reparations you want.

 TO DO
 =============================================